CiscoDevNet/intersight-powershell/docs/Set-IntersightApplianceUpgradePolicy.md

 ```

 ### -BlackoutDatesEnabled
-If enabled, allows the user to define a blackout period during which the appliance will not be upgraded.
+Appliance will not be updated during the blocked dates.

 ```yaml
 Type: bool